PocketCoffea/PocketCoffea/docs/analysis_example.rst

 ########################

 A full example of all the steps needed to run a full analysis with PocketCoffea is reported, starting from the creation of the datasets list, the customization of parameters and the production of the final shapes and plots.
-As an example, a simplified version of the Drell-Yan analysis targeting the Z->mumu channel is implemented.
+As an example, a toy example version of the Drell-Yan analysis targeting the Z->mumu channel is implemented.
 The main steps that need to be performed are the following:

 * Build the json datasets